giselepm/delivery/README.md

 I've tried to keep the code as simpler as possible using small classes, significant classes, method and attribute names and methods with only one responsibility.

-Also I've decided to use groovy because I've been coding mainly on it for the last 2 years and hence I fill more productive with it.
-Besides, using gradle you don't need anything but Java installed to run it.
+Also I've decided to use Groovy because I've been coding mainly on it for the last 2 years and hence I fill more productive with it.
+Besides, using Gradle you don't need anything but Java installed to run it.

 ## REFERENCES